kili-technology/awesome-datasets/README.md

 - [OPUS](http://opus.nlpl.eu/) is a growing collection of translated texts from the web.
 In the OPUS project they try to convert and align free online data, to add linguistic annotation, and to provide the community with a publicly available parallel corpus.
 It contains dialog datasets as well as other types of datasets.

 ### AI Voicebot

+- [Multilingual Spoken Words Corpus](https://mlcommons.org/en/multilingual-spoken-words/) A large and growing audio dataset of spoken words in 50 languages for academic research and commercial applications in keyword spotting and spoken term search, licensed under CC-BY 4.0.
+The dataset contains more than 340,000 keywords, totaling 23.4 million 1-second spoken examples (over 6,000 hours).
+- [People’s Speech](https://mlcommons.org/en/peoples-speech/) The People’s Speech Dataset is among the world’s largest English speech recognition corpus today that is licensed for academic and commercial usage under CC-BY-SA and CC-BY 4.0.
+It includes 30,000+ hours of transcribed speech in English languages with a diverse set of speakers.
+This open dataset is large enough to train speech-to-text systems and crucially is available with a permissive license.
+Just as ImageNet catalyzed machine learning for vision,the People’s Speech will unleash innovation in speech research and products that are available to users across the globe.

 ### Voice of Customer

+- [Amazon Product Data](http://jmcauley.ucsd.edu/data/amazon/) Amazon product data is a subset of a large 142.8 million Amazon review dataset that was made available by Stanford professor, Julian McAuley.
+This sentiment analysis dataset contains reviews from May 1996 to July 2014.
+The dataset reviews include ratings, text, helpfull votes, product description, category information, price, brand, and image features.

+- [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment/code.html) This dataset contains just over 10,000 pieces of Stanford data from HTML files of Rotten Tomatoes.
+The sentiments are rated between 1 and 25, where one is the most negative and 25 is the most positive.
+The deep learning model by Stanford has been built on the representation of sentences based on the sentence structure instead just giving points based on the positive and negative words.

+- [Multi-Domain Sentiment Dataset](http://www.cs.jhu.edu/~mdredze/datasets/sentiment/) This dataset contains positive and negative files for thousands of Amazon products.
+Although the reviews are for older products, this data set is excellent to use.
+The data derives from the Department of Computer Science at John Hopkins University.

+- [IMDB Movie Reviews Dataset](https://www.kaggle.com/iarunava/imdb-movie-reviews-dataset) This large movie dataset contains a collection of about 50,000 movie reviews from IMDB.
+In this dataset, only highly polarised reviews are being considered.
+The positive and negative reviews are even in number; however, the negative review has a score of ≤ 4 out of 10, and the positive review has a score of ≥ 7 out of 10.

+- [Sentiment140](http://help.sentiment140.com/for-students) Sentiment140 is used to discover the sentiment of a brand or product or even a topic on the social media platform Twitter.
+Rather than working on keywords-based approach, which leverages high precision for lower recall, Sentiment140 works with classifiers built from machine learning algorithms.
+The Sentiment140 uses classification results for individual tweets along with the traditional surface that aggregated metrics.
+The Sentiment140 is used for brand management, polling, and planning a purchase.

+- [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) This sentiment analysis dataset contains tweets since Feb 2015 about each of the major US airline.
+Each tweet is classified either positive, negative or neutral.
+The included features including Twitter ID, sentiment confidence score, sentiments, negative reasons, airline name, retweet count, name, tweet text, tweet coordinates, date and time of the tweet, and the location of the tweet.

+- [Paper Reviews Data Set](https://archive.ics.uci.edu/ml/datasets/Paper+Reviews) Paper Reviews Data Set contains reviews from English and Spanish languages on computing and informatics conferences.
+The algorithm used will predict the opinions of academic paper reviews.
+Most of the dataset for the sentiment analysis of this type is sent in Spanish.
+It has a total of instances of N=405 evaluated with a 5-point scale, -2: very negative, -1: neutral, 1: positive, 2: very positive.
+The distribution of the scores is uniform, and there exists a difference between the way the paper is evaluated and the review written by the original reviewer.

+- [Sentiment Lexicons For 81 Languages](https://www.kaggle.com/rtatman/sentiment-lexicons-for-81-languages) Sentiment Lexicons for 81 Languages contains languages from Afrikaans to Yiddish.
+This data includes both positive and negative sentiment lexicons for a total of 81 languages.
+These lexica were generated via graph propagation for the sentiment analysis based on a knowledge graph which is a graphical representation of real-world objects and the relationship between them.
+The general idea is that words closely linked on a knowledge graph may have similar sentiment polarities.
+The sentiments were built based on English sentiment lexicons.

+- [Lexicoder Sentiment Dictionary](http://www.lexicoder.com/) This dataset for the sentiment analysis is designed to be used within the Lexicoder, which performs the content analysis.
+This dictionary consists of 2,858 negative sentiment words and 1,709 positive sentiment words.
+In addition to that, 2,860 negations of negative and 1,721 positive words are also included.
+Anyone willing to test this is advised by the developers to subtract negated positive words from positive counts and subtract the negated negative words from the negative count.

+- [Opin-Rank Review Dataset](https://github.com/kavgan/OpinRank) Opin-Rank Review Dataset contains full reviews on cars and hotels.
+This data set includes about 2,59,000 hotel reviews and 42,230 car reviews collected from TripAdvisor and Edmunds, respectively.
+The car dataset has the models from 2007, 2008, 2009 and has about 140-250 cars from each year.
+The fields include dates, favourites, author names, and full review in text.
+The dataset contains information from 10 different cities which include Dubai, Beijing, Las Vegas, San Fransisco, etc. There are reviews of about 80-700 hotels from each city.
+The fields include review, date, title and full-textual review.

 ## Operations

 ### Complex document processing

+Coming soon 😘

 #### Compliance

+Coming soon 😘

 #### Legal

+Coming soon 😘

 #### Customer process

+Coming soon 😘

 ### Email classification